Rhabdomyosarcoma in Children

 passed down, or inherited, through families increase a child's risk.
 But the risk

-still low, even if a child has one of these rare diseases.
+still low, even if a child has 1 of these rare diseases.
 These include:

 - Li-Fraumeni syndrome